Jacques Maritain: Metaphysics and epistemology

-In contrast idealism inevitably ends up in contradiction, since it does not recognize the universal scope of the first principles of identity, contradiction, and finality.
+In contrast, idealism inevitably ends up in contradiction, since it does not recognize the universal scope of the first principles of identity, contradiction, and finality.
 These become merely laws of thought or language, but not of being, which opens the way to contradictions being instantiated in reality.
 Maritain's metaphysics ascends from this account of being to a critique of the philosophical aspects of modern science, through analogy to an account of the existence and nature of God as it is known philosophically and through mystical experience.

 Ethics

 Maritain was a strong defender of a natural law ethics.
 He viewed ethical norms as being rooted in human nature.
-For Maritain the natural law is known primarily, not through philosophical argument and demonstration, but rather through "Connaturality".
+For Maritain, the natural law is known primarily, not through philosophical argument and demonstration, but rather through "Connaturality".
 Connatural knowledge is a kind of knowledge by acquaintance.
 We know the natural law through our direct acquaintance with it in our human experience.
 Of central importance, is Maritain's argument that natural rights are rooted in the natural law.
 This was key to his involvement in the drafting of the UN's Universal Declaration of Human Rights.

 Another important aspect of his ethics was his insistence upon the need for moral philosophy to be conducted in a theological context.
 While a Christian could engage in speculative thought about nature or metaphysics in a purely rational manner and develop an adequate philosophy of nature of metaphysics, this is not possible with ethics.
 Moral philosophy must address the actual state of the human person, and this is a person in a state of grace.
 Thus, "moral philosophy adequately considered" must take into account properly theological truths.
-It would be impossible, for instance, to develop an adequate moral philosophy without giving consideration to properly theological facts such as original sin and the supernatural end of the human person in beatitude.
+It would be impossible, for instance, to develop an adequate moral philosophy without giving consideration to proper theological facts such as original sin and the supernatural end of the human person in beatitude.
 Any moral philosophy that does not take into account these realities that are only known through faith would be fundamentally incomplete.

 Political theory

-Maritain corresponded with, and was a friend of the American radical community organizer Saul Alinsky and French Prime Minister Robert Schuman.
+Maritain corresponded with, and was a friend of, the American radical community organizer Saul Alinsky, as well as French Prime Minister Robert Schuman.
 In the study The Radical Vision of Saul Alinsky, author P. David Finks noted that "For years Jacques Maritain had spoken approvingly to Montini of the democratic community organizations built by Saul Alinsky".
 Accordingly, in 1958 Maritain arranged for a series of meetings between Alinsky and Archbishop Montini in Milan.
 Before the meetings, Maritain had written to Alinsky: "the new cardinal was reading Saul’s books and would contact him soon".